 That is to say, artificial sweeteners have been implicated in problems of overweight.
 Not from their calories (they usually have hardly any) but from what happens inside the stomach.
 That’s very discouraging.
 I recommend you read that article (linked in the previous sentence) from the Mayo Clinic.

-What I’ve just said you may already know.
-But here is a real game-changer of a fact: The fundamental, underlying cause of most overweight is not what or how much we eat but why we eat so much.
+Now, here is a real game-changer of a fact: The fundamental, underlying cause of most overweight is not what or how much we eat but why we eat so much.

 For most of us the why is mental, not physical.
 According to recent poles, more than half the world’s population is overweight and in need of weight control.
 Such widespread eating disorder is prima facie evidence that a lot of eating behavior is beyond conscious control.
 Otherwise we would have to say that fat people are either stupid or ignorant, or both.
 But we know there are a lot of very intelligent and educated people out there who have serious problems with their weight.